Richard19Perez77/WeatherApp/README.md

 # Weather App

 The weather app, I have in progress will show temperature and weather conditions for local or typed in city by name.
 You can zoom in for only temperture for quick view of &deg;C temperature.
+The health screen is a colleciton of health concerns that will show when the telemetrics warrant them for warnings and health tips in general.

 ## Screenshot